FrancescoDiSalesGithub/GitCliShell/README.md

  - info: gets info of the folders inside a git repository
  - query: searchs for a git repository given a specific term to search and a number of page

- Above you can see some examples on how to use these commands.
+ Below you can see some examples on how to use these commands.

  **clone**